analogdevicesinc/PyTrinamicMicro/guides/motionpy_operation_modes.md

 them to the `main.py` script.
 For all of these modes, there are several examples for all kinds of configurations.
 Please take them for reference.

+Note that after starting a TMCL-Slave or TMCL-Bridge on one interface (e.g. USB), any characters transmitted to that interface will be interpreted as part of the TMCL-Command.
+So when using a TMCL-Master application (e.g. TMCL-IDE) and the terminal over the same interface, make sure to close the terminal after starting the corresponsing script on the MotionPy without sending extra characters.
+This way, commands from the TMCL application will be interpreted correctly.

 ## TMCL-Master

 The TMCL-Master functionality is already given by the `PyTrinamic` library